Shipping sexy startups

 The hard thing about hard things

 Building digital products is fucking hard.
+We should know.

 Re-launching our own website this month provided a useful lens through which to examine and reflect on some the challenges, insights and learnings from the products we’ve worked on this year.